rei/rei-cedar-docs/docs/components/skeleton/README.md

 ## Overview

-Skeleton components are intended for use on initial page load to loosely represent a container-based user-interface that is not fully loaded.
+Skeleton components are intended for use on initial page load to loosely represent a container-based user interface that is not fully loaded.
 A skeleton should never take the place of static content.

-Skeletons can be used for regions or sections of a page such as search results or a product tile filmstrip rather than specific interactive elements like a standalone button or image.
+Use skeletons to represent regions or sections of a page, such as search results or a product tile filmstrip, rather than specific interactive elements like a standalone button or image.

-- Skeletons serve to reduce cumulative layout shift (CLS) and improve user-perceived load times

-- A skeleton should be temporary and not visible for more than a few seconds before being replaced by content
+Skeletons serve to reduce cumulative layout shift (CLS) and improve user-perceived load times.
+They should be temporary and not visible for more than a few seconds before being replaced by content.

-- A complete skeleton requires the `CdrSkeleton` wrapping component and at least one `CdrSkeletonBone` component
+A complete skeleton requires the `CdrSkeleton` wrapping component and at least one `CdrSkeletonBone` component.

 ### Demo